-Your experience on a jet ski (personal watercraft, or PWC) all depends on which jet ski you’re on.
+Your jet ski (personal watercraft, or PWC) experience depends on the model.

 Some are all about relaxation.